rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 * We will be following [our 16S pipeline](https://github.com/mlangill/microbiome_helper/wiki/16S-standard-operating-procedure), which uses several wrapper scripts to help automate running many files.

 ### Background
+16S analysis is a method of microbiome analysis (compare to [shotgun metagenomics](https://github.com/mlangill/microbiome_helper/wiki/Metagenomics-Tutorial-%28Downsampled%29)) that targets the 16S ribosomal RNA gene, as this gene is present in all prokaryotes.
+It features regions that are conserved among these organisms, as well as variable regions that allow distinction among organisms.
+These characteristics make this gene useful for analyzing microbial communities at reduced cost compared to metagenomic techniques.
+A similar workflow can be applied to eukaryotic micro-organisms using the 18S rRNA gene.

 This dataset was originally used in a project to determine whether knocking out the protein [chemerin](https://en.wikipedia.org/wiki/Chemerin) affects gut microbial composition.
 Originally 116 mouse samples acquired from two different facilities were used for this project (**only 24 samples were used in this tutorial dataset, for simplicity**).
 Metadata associated with each sample is indicated in the mapping file (map.txt).
 In this mapping file the genotypes of interest can be seen: wildtype (WT), chemerin knockout (chemerin_KO), chemerin receptor knockout (CMKLR1_KO) and a heterozygote for the receptor knockout (HET).
 Also of importance are the two source facilities: "BZ" and "CJS".
 It is generally a good idea to include as much metadata as possible, since this data can easily be explored later on.

 ## Pre-processing